remimikalsen/hacs_remiks_renovasjon/README.md

 # Remiks renovasjon

-*CURRENTLY NOT WORKING*
+*DEPRECATED INTEGRATION*
-Remiks changed their webpages, so the integration currently doesn't work.
-I've contacted Remiks about the issue.
+Remiks changed to "Min renovasjon", so you can use the [Min Renovasjon](https://github.com/Danielhiversen/home_assistant_min_renovasjon) integration now.

 Custom component to fetch the next Remiks garbage collection dates for Tromsø and Karlsøy in Norway.
 This component is in no way affiliated with or endoresed by Remiks.